 The wonderful old church just off Park Street is the best space in the city for listening to top quality music of all kinds.
 Musicians love it.
 Can hold 600 or so, which is enough for all but the very biggest jazz names.
 SInce we’ve been in town I’ve heard Mike Gibbs, Joe Lovano, Joshua Redman, Fred Hersch, Tomasz Stanko, The Bad Plus, Phronesis and more there.
 The acoustics are superb, and you’ll often hear people play unmiked, which is great as long as the drummer is adaptable.
 They sometimes miss out on tours you wish they could buy into because the venue has no subsidies, but their programme is always worth combing through.
-A fine venue which will soon have an upgrade and extension to the building that gives it a fine new foyer and a new performance space for smaller events. post COVID update: All systems go again. website
+A fine venue which has just opened an upgrade and extension to the building that gives it a fine new foyer and a new performance space for smaller events. post COVID update: All systems go again. website

 Those are the two spaces for special events (though also worth keeping an eye on the Wiltshire Music Centre in Bradford on Avon).
 The rest are the ones for the weekly fix.